 While generally quite hot, there are also arid and tropical regions as well as cold, high altitude mountainous terrain, there’s frequent thunderstorms and there’s cooler climates in coastal areas during the winter months.

-So whether you’re planning a short beach vacation in Cape Town, or a long road trip exploring the different regions and doing activities like trekking the Drakensberg mountains, swimming in Durban, camping in Graskop and going on a safari at Kruger National Park, this post covers absolutely everything you need to pack.
+So whether you’re planning a short beach vacation in Cape Town, or taking a long road trip exploring the different regions and doing thrilling activities like trekking the Drakensberg mountains, swimming off the coast of Durban, camping in Graskop, and going on a safari at Kruger National Park, this post has got your covered.

 Something to bear in mind – since South Africa is in the Southern Hemisphere the seasons are opposite to the Northern Hemisphere, so summertime in South Africa is winter in North America and Europe.

-Plus, if you’re concerned about safety you’ll find a section that has all the security items to bring for that extra peace of mind.
+Another question I get asked: Is it safe to travel to South Africa?
+If you’re concerned about safety you’ll find a section below that has all the security items to bring for that extra peace of mind.

 PS: Remember to download your FREE packing checklist PDF near the end of this post!

 Your South African Safari Packing List (2023 Edition)